anagha-microsoft/ncr-mlops-hol/lab-guide/05a-DataScientistTrials-1.md

 3. Click on Jupyter service
 4. Then click on the first notebook

-The instructor will talk through how to use Jupyter notebook.
+The instructor will talk through how to use Jupyter notebook.<br>
+The focus is not the ML experiment as much as how to integrate with Azure Machine Learning and Azure DevOps - bear this in mind.<br>

+## Next steps
+Move to the next module -> data scientist trials with AML integration.